hjkgrp/SESAMI_web/paper/paper.md

 | pyGAPS | 23.0 | 0.75 | 12 |
 | BEaTmap | 12.6 | 0.93 | 12 |

-Table: Calculated surface areas (m^2^/g) for the 9 MOFs with experimental isotherms.
-Cases where a software does not find a surface area are denoted by N/A. All software take as input the experimental isotherms.\label{exp_area_table}
+: Calculated surface areas (m^2^/g) for the 9 MOFs with experimental isotherms.
+Cases where a software does not find a surface area are denoted by N/A. All software take as input the experimental isotherms.\label{tab:exp_area_table}

 | | SESAMI 1 (BET)  | SESAMI 1 (BET+ESW)  | SESAMI 2 (LASSO)  | BETSI  | pyGAPS  | BEaTmap  |
 | ------ | ------ | ------- | ------ | ---- | ---- | ----- |